Raddyn/VHDL-DE1-semestral-project-PWM-sound-generator/README.md

 - Current display position selected using buttons, flicker as indicator
 - Frequency or duty cycle selected using rotary encoder (or buttons?)
 - (optional QoL) LEDs indicate current frequency at all times

+- signal generation formula: n_clk = freq_clock/(bit_sound_sig*freq_sound)
+- freq_sound ... frequency of the wanted sound
+- bit_sound_sig ... bit depth of the counter creating the sound signal
+- freq_clock ... frequency of the used clock
+- n_clk ... number of counted clock period
 ## Hardware

 - [Nexys A7-50T](https://digilent.com/reference/programmable-logic/nexys-a7/start)